The Santa Cruz Model H-13

 • Western Red cedar - SCGC has always used very nice cedar.
 My feeling is that cedar has a less complex sound than spruce, and the note comes up much quicker.
 Spruce has a slower rise, more extended swell.
 In my mind's own oscilloscope, here’s a visual comparison:

-I subscribe to the notion that topwood should be stiff both directions and have good tap.
+• I subscribe to the notion that topwood should be stiff both directions and have good tap.
+Meaning it should sound very alive to the touch.

-• Koa - can be good for tops, but plain koa has always sounded better than figured koa.
-If you know the old koa Martins you know the good ones were most often the style 18 with plain koa.
+• Koa - obviously can be good for tops, but plain koa has always sounded better to me than figured koa.
+If you know the old koa Martins you know the good sounding ones were most often the style 18 with plain koa.
 Style 28 usually had fancier koa and generally didn't sound as good.
 Think about tone first, then think about looks.

 • Mahogany - several kinds exist.
 The current usual is "Honduran" (Swietenia macrophylla, which comes from Brazil and other places as well), which is soft and OK, but less exciting than some central American stuff that has a ribbony figure and is denser with a better tap.
 They are all Swietenia.

-As I see more guitars made with more adventurous materials choices, including several marvelous guitars with walnut tops, I am realizing there are lots of options that should be on the table.
+As I see more guitars made with more adventurous materials choices, including several marvelous guitars with walnut tops, I am realizing there are lots of options that should be on the table (no pun intended).
 Most luthiers are understandably reluctant to experiment with these materials.

-Rarely do I see body woods having a significant effect on the top other than coloring it.
-In fact, from across the room, no one can tell what the sides and back might be made of - that quality is for the player who is not blindfolded!
+Rarely do I see body woods having a significant effect on the top other than coloring it—not, mind you, that that is insignificant.
+In fact, from across the room, no one can tell what the sides and back might be made of - that quality is for the player who is not blindfolded.
+But we all know many people listen with their eyes.

-If maple is problematic for some because it often wakes up so late, I think it's well worth the wait.
+Maple is problematic for some people, who ascribe completely conflicting qualities on it—too bright, or too soft and muted.
+I do know maple often wakes up late, but I think it's well worth the wait.

 • Mahogany - almost any (see above).